 It was a principal design goal of ADS3 that the size of the new DSM be smaller than the older generation11-slotVMEchassis utilized for the ADS-II version of the system.
 To achieve this goal, the ADS3 DSM utilizes an industry standard architecture with a large selection of commercially available off-the-shelf (COTS) hardware.
 This design approach enables the ADS3 to accommodate a wide variety of instrumentation and will also make possible the addition of new instrument interfaces in the future without the need to always develop custom printed circuit boards.
 The PC-104 architecture was selected for the ADS3 due to the advantages of its smaller size and the greater availability of suitable COTS instrument interfaces.
 The standard PC-104 architecture utilizes the ISA 16-bit data bus, with maximum word transfers typically less than 10MHz.
+The PC-104 Plus circuit card contains an additional connector, which is the PCI32-bit bus capable of 33-66 MHz bus transfer rates.
+The additional PCI connector on PC-104 Plus boards reduces available space on the circuit card for instrument interface circuitry.
 The PC-104 (ISA bus) is the ADS3 standard interface.
+The Plus version will be made available for use in ADS3 if needed.